How To Fall Asleep After Drinking Coffee Before Bedtime

 I would never substitute anything for sleep.
 Your body needs to sleep to function well the next day.

-How can you force yourself to sleep at night after the effects of drinking more than 5 cups of strong coffee kick in?
+How can you force yourself to sleep at night after the effects of drinking more than 5 cups of a strong coffee kick in?

 Try the relaxation techniques and tips above to help you get off to sleep.